 The Italian lakes of Como and Lugano will enchant you with the beauty of an entrancing landscape of water and mountains fused together in perfect harmony.
 This walking holiday in Lombardy will take you away from the crowded holiday centres on trails going through forested valleys, mountain tops and traditional villages still preserving their unique character.

 Explore two of the most famous regions of Italy at your own pace.
-From the wine trails of Piedmont to the turquoise sea waters of the Flower Riviera., each walking day of this trip will reveal you unique natural scenery, genuine cuisine and local architecture.
-The tour finishes at the spa town of San Remo, where you will be able to relax after the holiday.
+From the wine trails of Piedmont to the turquoise sea waters of the Flower Riviera, each walking day of this trip will reveal you unique natural scenery, genuine cuisine and stunning architecture.
+The tour finishes at the spa town of San Remo.

 The Amalfi Coast Highlights walking holiday is our classic tour along the Amalfi coast which takes in all the famous coastal villages and the most beautiful walks in the Amalfi area.
 You’ll have the time to visit Amalfi itself, but also Atrani, wonderfully preserved through the centuries, Ravello with its magnificent villas, the quiet Praiano and, of course, the scenic Positano.